-Why read this? : We look at tools you can use to gather customer insights.
-Learn how looking at trending searches can help you identify customer needs.
-We share examples of what customers are and aren’t looking for right now.
-Read this for ideas on how to use trending searches to get closer to what customers actually need.
+Why read this? : We look at search tools you can use to gather customer insights.
+Learn how looking at trending searches helps you identify customer needs.
+We share examples of what customers are looking for right now.
+Read this to learn how to use trending searches to better understand what customers need.

 Trending searches to find consumer needs

 The COVID-19 challenge is bringing out the best in many people.